neuralyzer/dokuwiki-plugin-revealjs/README.md

 ```
 <wrap footer>Footer content here.</wrap>
 ```
 This inserts a footer on every single page.
-If you want the footer to desappear for a specific page place before that page's heading a ``{{no-footer}}``.
+If you want the footer to disappear for a specific page place before that page's heading a ``{{no-footer}}``.
 For example
 ```
 {{no-footer}}
 ===== my heading=====